Micduhh/Senior-Project-Childcare-Application/Contributing.md

 DO NOT ACCEPT YOUR OWN PULL REQUEST TO THE DEVELOPMENT BRANCH ON THE MAIN REPOSITORY.
 If you are working on your own fork, you can do as you please in regards to pushing to your own local branches.
 But, please do not push to the development branch until we have all given it the all-clear.

+## Pushing to the Master branch
+The master branch contains the version of the application that we would consider "final".
+This is the version of the application that we would eventually give our client.
+Since it is the main version of the app, we need to lock it down really, really, really, REALLY hard.
+We will NEVER push to this branch UNTIL we have the CONSENT OF EVERYONE.
+In order to do this, we need to ensure that the development branch is in the state that we want it in.
+The branch should have all of the features that the client has requested.
+Once we have come to an agreement on pushing to master, we shall do so.

 ## More Information soon